Girls Elite Clubs National League (U12-U19)

 What is Bethesda’s Vision?

-Building on its 42-year community-based tradition, nationally-recognized Bethesda Soccer Club is known as the premier soccer club in the District/Maryland/Virginia region that:
+Building on its 42-year community-based tradition, the nationally-recognized Bethesda Soccer Club is known as the premier soccer club in the District/Maryland/Virginia region that:

 • Prepares players to move through its developmental levels to elite status